 Oh, and there's two of these buildings.

 Once you get past them, your best bet is to just keep going and don't look back, as you get introduced to three new hazards in quick succession, and the best approach to tackle all three of them is 'run, keep running, and stay the hell away'.
 The first are the mines, which obviously kill you if you run straight over them, but if you graze them and get out of the way fast enough, they'll explode and not take you out- not a tactic I would recommend, as it's too risky to pull off consistently.
 The next hazard is the water- dotted around the sides and middle of the path, you so much as graze against these and your car will slowly come to a stop...
 Then explode, and you're dead.
 The annoying thing is you can't even clip these, as you will die.
-On the plus side, any normal cars can be pushed into them, killing them too, but the final hazard here, the hoverboats, are immune to them- they'll just glide right over.
+On the plus side, any normal cars can be pushed into them and take them out too, but the final hazard here, the hoverboats, are immune to them- they'll just glide right over.
 Keep your driving straight and true, and you should make it in one piece.

 Area 3 - Stone Hill